Meridian, Idaho: Arts and culture

-The Meridian Symphony Orchestra celebrated its 20th anniversary season in 2009–10.
+The Meridian Symphony Orchestra celebrated its twentieth anniversary season in 2009–10.
 Art is on display in the Initial Point Gallery on the third floor of the Meridian City Hall.
 The gallery is open to the public with free admission.

 In popular culture

 The Clint Eastwood film Bronco Billy (1980) was partially filmed in Meridian.

 The book series Michael Vey by Richard Paul Evans is partially set in Meridian, with significant events occurring within the area in the first book of the series: Michael Vey: The Prisoner of Cell 25.

 Parks and recreation

-The city's Parks and Rec department manages 17 public parks throughout Meridian including Meridian Settlers Regional Park which hosts free outdoor movies during the summer months.
+The city's Parks and Recreation department manages seventeen public parks throughout Meridian including Meridian Settlers Regional Park which hosts free outdoor movies during the summer months.

 The Meridian Speedway lies within city limits directly south of Old Town Meridian.

 Meridian shares boundaries with the largest and 3rd largest cities in Idaho, Boise to the east and Nampa to the west.
 Therefore, residents of Meridian often take advantage of the recreation and sports opportunities in those cities.

-Eagle Island State Park is about 2.5 mi north of Meridian and includes a man-made lake with a beach, equestrian and hiking trails, fishing, and a water slide.
+Eagle Island State Park is about 2.5 mi north of Meridian and includes a man-made lake with a beach, equestrian and hiking trails, and fishing.
 The Snake River Birds of Prey National Conservation Area is south of Meridian.